 Source: allnutritious.com

-But that’s not enough!
-These baked eggs are drizzled with spicy butter and then served with a generous dollop of garlicky yogurt.
+Egg bake with spinach, onions and a touch of lemon juice, then drizzled with spicy butter and served with a generous dollop of garlicky yogurt.

 Per Serving: